“Educating girls doesn't just transform their life prospects -- it transforms the prospects of their families, communities, and nations as well.”

 Because the commitment and abilities of the students have already been demonstrated, little oversight of the students is needed.
 And because of Education First Cambodia’s partnership with the Royal University of Phnom Penh, staff and administrative expenses are exceedingly low.
 As a result, virtually all contributions directly benefit the students, whose education costs less than 2% of what it would cost to support a university student in the U.S.

-In just its first three years, Education First Cambodia has already had great success.
-100% of its first class of 12 Women Scholars graduated university with top grades, much-improved English and computer skills, and greatly improved self-confidence, critical thinking and presentation skills, and all are now pursuing their careers or graduate studies.
+In just its first four years, Education First Cambodia has already had great success.
+100% of its first two intakes of 23 Women Scholars graduated university with top grades, much-improved English and computer skills, and greatly improved self-confidence, critical thinking and presentation skills, and all are now pursuing their careers or graduate studies.
 A few of the Women Scholars have excelled even more.
-One won a full scholarship to study in the U.S. and is currently working at an environmental nonprofit; a second will receive a full scholarship to the U.S. if she scores high enough on the SATs and an English placement exam.
-A third was one of only four students in Cambodia awarded a Honda Motor Company scholarship for young scientists.
-A fourth is currently working at a major hospital with a medical physicist.
+Two Women Scholars have won full scholarships to study in the U.S. A third was one of only four students in Cambodia awarded a Honda Motor Company scholarship for young scientists.
+A fourth worked at a major hospital with a medical physicist.
 Another received a four-year full scholarship to study Environmental Engineering in Thailand.
 Another was selected by the U.S. Embassy for a prestigious internship with the Center for Disease Control.
 Many have been selected for programs in Japan on topics such as biodiversity, biology and physics, and one student was chosen to participate in the Asian Youth Forum in Vietnam.
-Others worked as instructors at a private university or secured internships with a law firm, research institute or non-profit organizations.
+Others are working at international nonprofit organizations, were accepted into the government's highly competitive teacher training program, have worked as instructors at a private university, or secured internships with a law firm, research institute or non-profit organizations.

 Education First Cambodia needs your support so that it can support its current Women Scholars, expand its reach to empower additional deserving young women, and establish its dormitory and leadership center.
 Please help Education First Cambodia make this vision a reality!